The business case for sustainability is a strong one.

 Happy, motivated employees are integral to a successful business.
 They enhance productivity across the company.
 They talk positively about the brand to those they meet, enhancing reputation and even acting as a referral scheme to win you new customers.
 They’re also more likely to stay in their job for longer, meaning that knowledge and experience remains within the business – reducing time lost in handovers and training up new employees.
 Not only that, but retaining employees saves money too, with a reduced need to pay for recruiters and job advertising sites.

-Resource efficiency lies at the core of this, which also means that there are cost savings to be made by making environmental improvements.
+Becoming an environmentally conscious business includes addressing your own carbon footprint as an organisation.
+At the core of this lies efficiency, which means that there are cost savings to be made by making environmental improvements.

-Often these energy bills are substantially higher than they need to be, because energy is being wasted through inefficiencies in the building.
-This might be draughty, single-glazed windows, an old boiler, uninsulated walls, or poorly fitting loading bay doors.
+Often energy bills are substantially higher than they need to be, because energy is being wasted through inefficiencies in the building such as draughty, single-glazed windows, an old boiler, uninsulated walls, or poorly fitting loading bay doors.

 Finding ways to reduce your own environmental impact as a company might mean redesigning products or processes – or even inventing new ones entirely.

 When they conducted a life cycle assessment of their products, they found that US households were spending an average of 3% of their annual electricity spend on heating up water to wash their clothes with.
-In response to this, Proctor & Gamble launched a line of ‘cold water’ laundry products that don’t require hot water to work well, enabling customers to wash their clothes at a lower temperature, cutting their energy consumption down.
+In response to this, brands in the Proctor & Gamble label – Ariel and Tide – launched a line of ‘cold water’ laundry products that don’t require hot water to work well, enabling customers to wash their clothes at a lower temperature, cutting their energy consumption down.
 When brainstorming business sustainability, this probably wasn’t something that they’d even put on the table, but the process of becoming a more sustainable brand opened up an opportunity for a new product line.